 Now on to a post that will likely make no sense to you.
 I only wish it could be more poetic.

-My all-time favorite quote is by Samuel Taylor Coleridge.
-“Nothing is insignificant,” he once said.
+My all-time favorite quote is by Samuel Taylor Coleridge who once said, “Nothing is insignificant.”

 The moment I gave up my will to God in 1991, my life changed.
 But before you think I’m trying to be righteous here, the only thing I have done consistently since that August day twenty-one years ago is get on my knees as a way to be humble before a power that knows a lot better about what I need in my life than I do.
 Before that day, I was on a path to destruction.
 At first, the path to destruction was kind of cool because, you know, you’re being your own man and grabbing life by the balls and doing things exactly like you think they should be done.
 It’s macho.
 And it’s how both my fathers told me to attack life.
 Well, they were idiots.
 The only thing that forcing my will upon the world did for me was fuck me up.
 It took being struck down to my knees (literally) with no money, no family, no home, no friends, and no hope – for me to finally change.